Colin Wee (2020)

 Colin Wee, on why he practises.

 As an author, Colin’s award-winning debut book, Breaking Through: The Secrets of Bassai Dai Kata, offers a multi-layered analysis of traditional martial systems.
-It was named the 2023 Best Indie Book Award winner (Non-Fiction: Martial Arts), winner of 2025 Literary Global Book Awards, and a Finalist in Sports at the 2023 International Book Awards.
 The book explores how tactical insight emerges from deep kata study, revealing how often rigid traditional systems can address dynamic combat situations.

-After Colin’s induction into the Australasian Martial Arts Hall of Fame, he was elected into the Management Committee in 2021.
-Based in Western Australia, he then joined the organising committee for our landmark Gala 2022 which kickstarted AMAHOF’s activities after the COVID pandemic.
+After Colin’s induction into the Australasian Martial Arts Hall of Fame, he was invited to stand for election into the Management Committee in 2021.
+Based in Western Australia, he was then asked to join the organising committee for our landmark Gala 2022 which kickstarted AMAHOF’s activities after the COVID pandemic.

 Currently serving as AMAHOF’s Secretary (2023-2027), Colin has strengthened the organisation’s governance, compliance, and long‑term sustainability.
 He played a pivotal part in updating the long‑standing 2018 draft Constitution, guiding the consultation process, presenting revisions to the membership, and preparing the final document for submission to the Associations Branch in 2024.
 This work formed the foundation for AMAHOF’s successful re‑registration, restoring the Association’s legal standing and ensuring its continuity.